samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 The Seven Heavens of Mount Celestia rise like a mountain from a shining Silver Sea to utterly incomprehensible heights, with seven plateaus marking its seven heavenly layers.
 The plane is the model of justice and order, of celestial grace and endless mercy, where angels and champions of good guard against incursions of evil.
 It is one of the few places on the planes where travelers can let down their guard.
 Its inhabitants strive constantly to be as righteous as possible.
 Countless creatures aim to reach the highest and most sublime peak of the mountain, but only the purest souls can.
 That peak fills even the most jaded of travelers with awe.

-The pervasive goodness of Mount Celestia [bestows blessings](/sources/dnd/dmg-2024/dms-toolbox#BlessedBeneficence) on creatures on the plane (see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+The pervasive goodness of Mount Celestia [bestows blessings](/sources/dnd/dmg-2024/dms-toolbox#BlessedBeneficence) on creatures on the plane (see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).

 #### Layers of Mount Celestia